Newar8519/Firefox-In-Browser-Repl/README.md

 # Unblocked Firefox
-Run Firefox in browser in a sandboxed platform running Ubantu Linux.
+Run Firefox in your browser!
+Get past web blocks or just simply emulate Firefox.

 Mostly used for getting past Securly and other filters.
 This will also get past other internet blocks.